beezwax/bzBond/packages/bzBond-claris/README.md

 ### Debugging and live development for bzBond web projects

 "Live development" –where code changes can be observed in real time in an application's UI– is in FileMaker's DNA, and it's also a popular approach in web development. bzBond web projects support live development through debug mode, which can be applied at the web project or web viewer level.
-To enable live development:

-#### Enable debug mode for a web project
+#### Enabling debug mode for all web viewers using a web project

 1. Go to the bzBond Web Project Manager layout and navigate to the target web project
 2. Click the "Manage Debugging" button in the top right corner
 3. Click the "Turn on Debugging For This Project" button and enter the url of your dev server, for example `http://localhost:8080`, then press OK.

-#### Enable debug mode for a web viewer
+#### Enabling debug mode for a single web viewer
 1. Go to the bzBond Web Project Manager layout
 2. Click the "Manage Debugging" button in the top right corner
 3. Click the "Debug Web Viewer..." button